NinoJornales/sql-tableau-project-airline-satisfaction/README.md

 3.
-Qatar Airways, who has the most reviewed flights, has an average of 4.02 when all categories are considered.
-This lead to an overall customer satisfaction of 72.6% of 1624 passengers.
+Qatar Airways, which has the most reviewed flights, has an average of 4.02 when all categories are considered.
+This led to an overall customer satisfaction of 72.6% of 1624 passengers.

 ![image](https://github.com/NinoJornales/sql-tableau-project-airline-satisfaction/assets/166905805/7406c12e-082a-43fd-9a77-c8d1f7da68cf)